Increasing Jira application memory

 Determine Jira application usage patterns

-Choose Administration ( Select System support > System Info to open the System Info page.
-Then, scroll down the page to view the Java VM Memory Statistics section, and look at the memory graph during times of peak usage: ) > System.
+In the upper-right corner of the screen, select Administration Select System support > System Info to open the System Info page.
+Then, scroll down the page to view the Java VM Memory Statistics section, and look at the memory graph during times of peak usage: > System.

 This server has been allocated a maximum of 768 MB and a minimum of 256 MB (typically defined in the

 setenv script which is executed by running the

 start-jira script).
 If you are trying to see whether your settings are being picked up by Jira applications, this is where to look.
 Here, you can see that Jira applications have reserved 742 MB, or which 190 MB is actually in use.
 If this Jira application instance were running out of memory, it would have reserved the maximum available (768 MB), and would be using an amount close to this.

 Determine available system memory

 From the Close Programs Dialog (Press ctrl-alt-delete), select the Performance tab: